 As a software developer, you would like Symantec to whitelist your software.

-For software developers, authors, and Independent Software Vendors (ISVs), the Symantec Software White-Listing program offers an opportunity to reduce the possibility of false positives by adding your software to a whitelist that Symantec maintains of known good software.
+For Enterprise customers, the Symantec Software White-Listing program offers an opportunity to reduce the possibility of false positives by adding your software to a whitelist that Symantec maintains of known good software.
 Please note that Symantec offers this service to reduce false positives, but cannot guarantee that false positives will not occur.
 Decisions made by Symantec are also subject to change depending on a variety of factors that include, but are not limited to, alterations in the software, distribution of the software, or vulnerabilities in the software to misuse by the publisher or others.
 Symantec may also change its classification criteria and policies over time to address the constantly evolving security landscape.
 To submit software to participate in this program, please submit the candidate software to Symantec using the following form.

 Note: If your application for whitelisting is approved, it can take up to one week for the software in question to be whitelisted.
 You will be notified after the whitelisting process for that software is completed.
 You will also be notified if the application is not approved.